fmidev/seasonal_forecasting/README.md

 The shell file, run_download_and_preprocess_data.sh, downloads directly some input data needed for modeling, and uses the download_era20c_from_ecmwf.py script to download the rest.

-Prior to running the file, make sure that the folder structures are correctly defined, and all Python dependencies are installed.
+Prior to running the file, make sure that the folder structures are correctly defined inside the files, and all Python dependencies are installed.
 One additional library, ecmwfapi, is also needed: https://confluence.ecmwf.int/display/WEBAPI/Accessing+ECMWF+data+servers+in+batch

 Running the file as a regular Unix shell file: